Cukiernia - The pastry shop with walls covered in eggshell plaster

 Space

 The space of Cukiernia consists of three halls.
 The first one, through which guests enter the place, has a multi-tiered display case with confectionery.
 Visitors can walk around it and look at the assortment of cakes, cookies, and pastries before making their choice.
-There is also a staircase to the second level, with wooden banisters with a dynamic rounded shape.
+There is also a staircase to the second level, with wooden bannisters with a dynamic rounded shape.

 The second hall has a bar island, structurally resembling the design of the showcase from the first hall.
 Next to the bar counter are chairs of the Ukrainian brand Woo.

 The third and largest hall accommodates several seating options, including small tables for one or two people and a long communal table.
 A significant disadvantage of the space was that it did not have much daylight.
-To visually fill the halls with air, designers used a light color palette and laconic arched niches-windows that connect adjacent halls.
+To visually fill the halls with air, designers used a light colour palette and laconic arched niches-windows that connect adjacent halls.
 The laconic pendant lamps by Spanish brand Aromas del Campo support rounded outlines of the arches and furniture.

 Time-tested bentwood chairs remained from the former interior of the Cukiernia.
 They have been restored and partially painted white, like cookies glazed with icing.
 They also left the wooden bases of the old tables, supplementing them with round marble tops.
 The massive antique cabinet next to the communal table supports the theme of traditions.
 This unique piece of furniture from the Lviv Secession period came to Cukiernia from the private collection of the venue's owner.